2022 Premier Volleyball League Invitational Conference: 2022 Asian Women's Volleyball Cup

-As announced on August 7, the Philippine National Volleyball Federation stated that the best performing local team of the invitational conference will represent the Philippines in the 2022 Asian Women's Volleyball Cup.
-As the semifinal round progressed, the PLDT High Speed Hitters is the first to initially accept its invitation to possibly participate on the mentioned tourney as the other top teams, Creamline and Cignal, have yet to express its interest to join.
+As announced on August 7, the Philippine National Volleyball Federation stated that the best performing local team of the invitational conference would represent the Philippines in the 2022 Asian Women's Volleyball Cup.
+As the semifinal round progressed, the PLDT High Speed Hitters was the first to initially accept its invitation to possibly participate in the mentioned tourney, as the other top teams, Creamline and Cignal, had yet to express interest to join.

-In spite of that, Creamline will represent the country since they accepted the federation's invitation to suit up in the national team as they emerged as the champions of the invitational conference.
+In spite of that, Creamline was to represent the country, since they accepted the federation's invitation to suit up in the national team as they emerged as the champions of the invitational conference.

 Statistics leaders

 Preliminary round

 Statistics leaders correct at the end of preliminary round.